-Organizing Your Photos On the Go with Apple Photos and iCloud
+11 Clear Tips for Organizing Photos On the Go with Apple Photos

 Are you confused about the endless possibilities your iPhone has in organizing your photos?
 Scrolling through your camera roll to find that one photo you want to show your friend?
 Not sure if your memories are safe in iCloud?
 Once again Caroline Guntur, the Swedish Organizer clears things up for us in this second post about how to stay on top of organizing photos.